2025-06-08

 like arms.
 There is also a hanging glacier near the peak that looks like a

 necklace.
-Sherpa people saw this shape and named it “Ama
+The Sherpa people saw this shape and named it “Ama

 Dablam”.
 “Ama” means mother, and “Dablam”